-- (1) An authorised person holds office on any conditions stated in- - (a) the authorised person's instrument of appointment; or - (b) a signed notice given to the authorised person; or - (c) a regulation. - (2) The instrument of appointment, a signed notice given to the authorised person or a regulation may limit the authorised person's powers. - (3) In this section-
+- (1) An authorised person holds office on any conditions stated in- - (a) the authorised person's instrument of appointment; or signed notice means a notice signed by the chief executive.

+- (b) a signed notice given to the authorised person; or - (c) a regulation. - (2) The instrument of appointment, a signed notice given to the authorised person or a regulation may limit the authorised person's powers. - (3) In this section-